Frequently Asked Questions (FAQ)

 Due to the volume of grant applications received, requests will be evaluated following the Sept.
 30 deadline, and applicants will be notified on a rolling basis after that.

 If I receive a grant, what is my responsibility for reporting how the money was used?

 Union Pacific wants to ensure grants are used to fund activities that will promote safe behavior around railroads and that reach appropriate target audiences.
-After your initiative is implemented, we'll ask you to report back with information that mirrors your grant request, such as:
+After your initiative is implemented, you must to report back with information that mirrors your grant request, such as: